Custom Celery task states

 Celery tasks always have a state.
-If a task finished executing successfully, its state is SUCCESS
+If a task finished executing successfully, its state is SUCCESS.
+If a task execution results in an exception, its state is FAILURE.
+Celery knows six built-in states:

 it is not reported by default.
 You have to enable it explicitly via the Celery config,